MarketPeak Price Tops $0.24 on Exchanges (PEAK)

-MarketPeak (CURRENCY:PEAK) traded flat against the dollar during the 24 hour period ending at 21:00 PM E.T. on January 18th.
-One MarketPeak coin can currently be purchased for about $0.24 or 0.00001797 BTC on popular exchanges.
-In the last week, MarketPeak has traded flat against the dollar.
-MarketPeak has a total market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
+MarketPeak (CURRENCY:PEAK) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on January 22nd.
+MarketPeak has a market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
+One MarketPeak coin can now be bought for $0.24 or 0.00001797 BTC on popular exchanges.
+During the last week, MarketPeak has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.